 Medicine Overview of Sensitab Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Sensitab 7.5mg Tablet at a fixed time.
+Sensitab 7.5mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

-Sensitab 7.5mg tablet is an anti-diabetic medicine.
+Sensitab 7.5mg Tablet is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.